How to Convert Your Resume for Applicant Tracking Systems (ATS): The 3-Version Strategy That Actually Works

 The problem is that it might not populate the correct fields.

-While AI is getting better, sometimes machines will read company names writing into the body copy of an entry (e.g., vendor companies) will trigger a brand-new entry, assuming that you worked for the vendor company.
+While AI is getting better, sometimes machines will read company names written into the body copy of an entry (e.g., vendor companies) will trigger a brand-new entry, assuming that you worked for the vendor company.
 This is just part of the mess.

-MY VERSION-MANAGEMENT SOLUTION:
+MY VERSION MANAGEMENT SOLUTION:

 Copy and paste your three resumes into your new folder.